RazEfron/capstone-resources/README.md

 ## How to Use this Repository

 To get started, simply clone this repository to your local machine using Git.
 You can then explore the contents of the repository and use the resources to help you plan and build your capstone project.

 This Readme serves as an index to the rest of the repo.
-Each sub topic in the repo has a resource type (class recording, cnavas lesson+notes, etc.) and a difficulty.
+Each sub topic in the repo has a resource type (class recording, canvas lesson+notes, etc.) and a difficulty.

 | Resource Type       |Symbol  |